developertrent/odin-recipes/README.md

 # odin-recipes

-Initial html project for The Odin Project
+Initial html project for The Odin Project.

+This project is designed to test basic HTML knowledge by creating a simple recipe website.